evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 suite
 ```

-**Column parameter**.
+### Column parameter

 You can use the parameter `columns` to define a list of columns to which you apply the tests.

 If it is a list, you can just use it as a list of the columns.
 If `columns` is a string, it can take the following values:
 * `"all"` - apply tests for all columns, including target/prediction columns.